Energy in South Australia: Wind

-Wind energy is a popular alternative to the fossil fuels like coal, gas and oil in terms of better sustainability, economically feasible and environmental friendly.
 The Australian Energy Market Operator (AEMO) 2010 SA Supply Demand Outlook estimated that in 2009–10, 18% of the state's energy production came from wind power.
-In July 2014, South Australian wind farms produced enough power to meet 43% of the state's electricity needs, up from the previous record of 38% in August 2013.
+In 2022-2023, South Australian wind farms produced enough power to meet 47% of the state's electricity needs.

 South Australia was the largest producer of wind energy in Australia, as of April 2011 hosting 49% of the nation's installed capacity.
 In mid-2009, RenewablesSA was established to encourage further investment in renewable energy to the state.
-There were 16 wind farms operating across the state with an installed capacity of 1,473 MW of power in 2014.

-As of December 2010, South Australia had thirteen operational wind farms, with an installed capacity of 1,018 MW.
-By August 2014 this has increased to 1,473 MW, accounting for 27 per cent of electricity production.
-As of late 2015 there were more new wind farms in various stages of planning but only one under construction, the Hornsdale Wind Farm.
+As of October 2024, South Australia had 24 operational wind farms, with an installed capacity of 2,348 MW.

-South Australia has provided regulatory certainty for wind farms, and the government implemented land use planning policies which represent national best practice for accommodating wind farms.
-On 2 June 2009, Premier Mike Rann announced plans to increase South Australia's renewable energy production target to 33% by 2020, well above the national target of 20% by 2020.

 Solar

-As a part of the initiative to depend more on sustainable energy and reduction in carbon emission, the Australian Government is promoting the usage and installation of solar hot water.